bloopybae/obsbot-control-linux/README.md

 ## Highlights
 - **Full PTZ + imaging control**: Auto-framing, HDR, FOV presets, face-aware exposure/focus, and manual sliders for brightness/contrast/saturation.
 - **Preview when you want it**: Toggle the video preview, auto-detect conflicts, and release the device whenever the app hides or the preview stops.
-- **Virtual camera pipeline**: Optional v4l2loopback integration with packaged systemd unit so you can feed Zoom/Meet while tweaking settings live.
+- **Virtual camera pipeline**: Optional v4l2loopback integration with a built-in setup wizard for enabling/disabling the service without touching the terminal.
 - **GPU-powered filters**: GLSL color grading that applies to both preview and the virtual camera output.
 - **Fast configure**: Build/install script checks dependencies and keeps the GUI updated without extra packaging steps.
 - **XDG-native config**: Resilient config storage with validation, manual editing, and automatic state restoration on connect.